Dr. Ir. A. H. Boerdijk's Super meccanograph (available as model plan 182)

 4 powersupply

 I used an ordinary desktop powersupply with following system specifications: 5-15 volts, 3,6A, 220-240V.
 The powersupply has been adjusted to 12 volts DC.
-The powersupply for the stepperdrivers has been adjusted to 18 Volts DC.
+The powersupply for the stepperdrivers has been adjusted to 18 Volts DC, 3A is enough.

 5 paperroll